Connect multiple schools in a network

 It's simple for a single person to administer a large site because all options are available via a single pop-out menu, and each feature has full online help.

-Oversee every aspect of your site by configuring a wide range of site-wide policies.
-You can set policies for various accounts types, such as which features are enabled and what information students and teachers can access.
+Configure a wide range of site-wide policies and set policies for each accounts type.
+Define which features are enabled and what information students and teachers can access.
+Create policy documents that can be used as cookie or privacy policies that users must accept before using the platform.

 Be informed about what's happening in your school and what learners are doing by browsing through all learner communications, including messages, forum postings, and chat messages.
 Receive daily reports of any potentially offensive communications.